グローバルナビゲーションへ

 ーWhen you work with nature, does it often happen that things don’t go as planned?

 Yes, totally.
-For example, if you try to clean the garden on a rainy day, you will not be able to sweep away the leaves with a broom, because they get wet and stick to the moss.
-Using extra force is hard on both the moss and your own body, so on those days, we try to keep maintenance work to a minimum, focusing on things like maintaining the park paths, keeping our tools in good shape, and putting together cleaning plans.
+For example, if we try to clean the garden on a rainy day, we will not be able to sweep away the leaves with a broom, because they get wet and stick to the moss.
+Using extra force is hard on both the moss and our own body, so on those days, we try to keep maintenance work to a minimum, focusing on things like maintaining the garden paths, keeping our tools in good shape, and putting together cleaning plans.

-In the past, the gardens have been severely damaged by typhoons and animals such as wild boar.
+In the past, the garden has been severely damaged by typhoons and animals such as wild boar.
 When the moss has been roughed up, we do our best to restore it again as soon as possible.
-If you peel off moss and then leave it like that, it will wither and die, but if it’s in contact with the ground, it will replenish its moisture and the different mosses will intertwine with each other and grow back to normal.
+If you leave the moss roughed up, it will wither and die, but if it’s in contact with the ground, it will replenish its moisture and the different mosses will intertwine with each other and grow back to normal.
 The moment when we see that happening, we truly get a feel for the life force of moss.

 We cannot and do not resist nature.
 There’s no point in getting frustrated over something that can’t be helped.
 We try to prepare ourselves by choosing low impact work appropriate for the season and weather.